 How to Actually Live Your Values Every Day

-Figuring out your core values is the first step.
-The real change happens when you weave those values into daily life.
-Use them as a filter for decisions, from small choices to major life moves.
+Knowing your values is the start.
+The real work is weaving them into daily life.
+Use them as a decision filter for small choices and major moves.

 Take a Values Audit

-- Career: Does your job honor your need for creativity or autonomy?
+- Career: Does your work honor your need for creativity or autonomy?

 - Relationships: Are connections built on mutual trust and vulnerability?

-- Time & Money: Do your calendar and bank statement reflect your priorities?
+- Time & Money: Do your calendar and bank statements reflect your priorities?

 This audit isn’t about judgment.
 It’s about clarity.
-Recognizing disconnects lets you take specific steps to close those gaps.
-Consider building a personal development plan rooted in your values.
+Recognize disconnects and take specific steps to close them.
+Consider a personal development plan rooted in your values.

 Common Questions